tibetan-nlp/annodoc/index.md

 ~~~
 > _I wrote the words._ (MT - An Interview with the Fiddler Drado)

+### Intransitive predicates

+The argument of an intransitive predicate is marked `nsubj`.
+However, for clarity,
+this argument can be additionally specified with a feature and marked `nsubj:intrans`
+to communicate that it is the subject of an intransitive verb.

-## Missing arguments
+### Missing arguments

 In Tibetan, verbal arguments are often inferred from the context or from previous
 discourse.
-In the following example, the verb is linked to its object and indirect
+In the following example, the verb is linked to its object and its indirect
 object, but there is no overt subject.
 Provided that the arguments that do appear
 are annotated as `obj` and `iobj`, then it is not necessary to insert a zero
-element for the missing subject.
-It is understood that two-place predicates must
+element for the missing `nsubj`.
+It is understood that three-place predicates must
 have an `nsubj` argument - therefore, a verb with an `obj` and `iobj` must have
 a missing subject.